History tells us that October is the month for launching ground-breaking products.

 Pulse Companion is also a game-changer and was just released last week.

 Pulse detection has been used for some time now, establishing itself as a reliable method of seizure detection, especially for tonic-clonic seizures.
-Products such as Brio have become a hero piece of equipment for many families, especially those who have children that experience nocturnal seizures.

 How Does Pulse Companion Work?